-Instead of performing a 1 to 1 transformation of each RDD in the DStream.
-Spark streaming enable a sliding window operation by defining a WINDOW which groups consecutive RDDs along the time dimension.
+Instead of performing a 1 to 1 transformation of each RDD in the DStream, Spark streaming enables a sliding window operation by defining a WINDOW which groups consecutive RDDs along the time dimension.
 There are 2 parameters that the window has defined.

 Window length: defines how many consecutive RDDs will be combined for performing the transformation.